ChakshuGautam/async_orch/docs/wiki.md

   - `EventBus`: Manages event subscriptions and emissions.
   - `TaskState`: Enum for task lifecycle states.
-  - `Task`: The basic execution unit.
+  - `TaskRunner`: The basic execution unit.
-  - `Sequence`: For sequential execution of tasks.
+  - `Sequence`: For sequential execution of TaskRunners.
-  - `Parallel`: For concurrent execution of tasks.
+  - `Parallel`: For concurrent execution of TaskRunners.
   - `CircuitGroup`: Implements the circuit breaker pattern for a group of tasks.
   - `run()`: A top-level convenience function to execute any workflow component.